 Psychodynamic psychotherapy is a collaborative process.
-My approach is warm, relational and non-judgemental, but I do not simply offer advice or reassurance.
-There’s no how-to manual, no agenda, no formula… and no homework.
-Instead my aim is to help you think differently about yourself and your relationships.
+I do not simply offer advice or reassurance.
+Instead, my aim is actively to help you think differently about yourself and your relationships.
 You can talk about whatever is on your mind: what is currently going on in your life, your relationships past and present, your dreams, memories, childhood… anything at all.
 Together we can think about how events in your past might be influencing your life today and becoming conscious of these links between past and present can enable you to make more informed choices about your future.

 Getting in touch

 Please do send me an email or contact me by phone and let me know the best time to contact you.
 If you feel, after a brief discussion on the phone, that you would like to meet me, we can agree a time for an initial meeting.
 I always suggest at least one initial meeting before committing to anything ongoing.
-This will give you a chance to come and meet me, dip your toes in the water, experience how sessions feel.
-We can then decide if I am the right person to help you at this time.
+This will give you a chance to come and meet me, dip your toes in the water and experience how sessions feel.
 Choosing the right therapist, i.e. one that you feel you can trust and work with, is important.

 If you decide to go ahead then we would agree together on a time and day of the week for your sessions.
-These would be once weekly and always at the same time.
+These would always be at the same time whether you come once weekly or more frequently.
 Each session lasts 50 minutes and the therapy would be open-ended.